RenatoFerrara2000/rWeather/README.md

 5) MVVM Architecture: Follows the Model-View-ViewModel pattern for clean code structure.

-6)Singleton Management: Employs a Singleton class to manage geolocation and API calls efficiently.
+6)  Singleton Management: Employs a Singleton class to manage geolocation and API calls efficiently.

 ~ Italian